MicrosoftDocs/windows-insider/wip/at-home/feedback.md

 9. Select **Next.**

 7. If you're reporting a problem, under **4.
 Add more details**, you can check **Prioritize this as high severity** if your issue is urgent.
-You should also choose which of the categories best describes your problem:
+You should also choose which of these categories best describes your problem:

 - **Mising personal data**
 - **Security or privacy concern**